aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 ToSinglePageWebDocument method has two parameters: templates folder and export folder.

-To export presentation to a multi page, use ToMultiPageWebDocument method with the same parameters:
+To export presentation to a multi page, use the ToMultiPageWebDocument method with the same parameters:

 ``` csharp
 using (Presentation pres = new Presentation("demo.pptx"))